emacsmirror/company-ipa/README.md

 Completion without company-flx
 ------------------------------

-If you do not wish to use company-flx, completion is more cumbersome, but still possible.
+If you do not wish to use `company-flx`, completion is more cumbersome, but still possible.
 First, you should make sure that the completion trigger (`company-ipa-symbol-prefix`) is at least as long as `company-minimum-prefix-length`.
 (In the default setup for `company` and